-Millennials are tackling ageing differently to the baby boomer generation that went before.
-This generation wants instant fixes, be it injectables to stave off ageing or makeup to conceal it.
-Where our mothers would have saved up their money to buy a face cream, this younger generation is spending their earnings on niche skincare brands and treatments that deliver proven results in a short timeframe.
+Millennials are tackling aging differently to the baby boomer generation before them.
+This generation wants instant fixes, be it injectables to stave off aging or makeup to conceal it.
+Where our mothers would have saved up their money to buy face cream, the younger generation is spending their earnings on niche skincare brands and treatments that deliver proven results in a short timeframe.
 We're the generation that wants everything yesterday, so why wait for a cream to work?
 That's not to say we aren't invested in a skincare routine; it's just that we're willing to upgrade it in the name of perfect skin.

 Keep scrolling to find out more about mesotherapy's glow-boosting powers.

 What Is Mesotherapy and How Does It Work?

 We called on one of London's most in-demand skin experts, Frances Prenna-Jones, MD, to reveal just how mesotherapy works.
 "It's a procedure involving tiny injections into the surface of the skin," she tells us.
 "These injections contain a combination of vitamins, minerals, and other components naturally found in the skin, such as hyaluronic acid that diminishes with age."